taylorshephard/taylorshephard.github.io/projects/runtime/README.md

 ![Saw blade](https://i.imgur.com/T9eSaWb.png)

 You should also notice that saw blade doesn't fit within the hitzone.
-That is because when we `myObstacle.addChild()` the image is placed at the origin of the hitzone.
-You should adjust the `x` and `y` property of `myObstacle` so that it fits within the hit zone.
+This is because the top left corner of the box that surrounds the sawblade image is placed at the center of `myObstacle` hitzone.
+You should adjust the `x` and `y` property of `obstacleImage` so that it fits perfectly within the hit zone of `myObstacle`.

     obstacleImage.x = -25;
     obstacleImage.y = -25;